This article was updated on March 21, 2022

 - Finally, it’s an opportunity to uplift other local businesses that may be able to assist you with your spring cleaning needs.

-Once you’ve completed your spring cleaning checklist, it’s time to reopen your doors.
-Be sure to let your neighbors know all about your spring cleaning projects.
-Show off your hard work on Nextdoor and social media channels.
+Once you’ve completed your spring cleaning checklist, it’s time to show your neighbors what you’ve done.
+Build excitement and let your neighbors know all about your spring cleaning projects by sharing an update on Nextdoor.

 Google.
 Speed is now a landing page factor for Google Search and Ads. https://developers.google.com/web/updates/2018/07/search-ads-speed